aglavic/plotpy/README.txt

    The installation of pygtk is quite extensive, but not so complicated.
 If you want to use my installation batch go to b).

-a)I am trying to make it easy with a step by step procedure:
+I am trying to make it easy with a step by step procedure:

 - get the needed installers for python, gnuplot and pygtk:
     - gnuplot win32 version can be found at http://www.gnuplot.info/download.html